Hellraiser III: Hell on Earth

 Hellraiser III: Hell on Earth is a 1992 American supernatural horror film and the third installment in the Hellraiser film series.
 It was directed by Anthony Hickox and stars Terry Farrell, Paula Marshall, Kevin Bernhardt, and Doug Bradley.
 Ashley Laurence, who starred in the previous two films, reprises her role as Kirsty Cotton in a cameo appearance.

 Following the events of Hellbound: Hellraiser II (1988), in which the demon Pinhead (Bradley) is imprisoned in a statue, he resurrects himself by absorbing the life force of unlucky humans.
-After convincing a power hungry club owner J.P.
-Monroe (Bernhardt) to feed him souls to convert into new Cenobites, Pinhead goes on a rampage, opposed by reporter Joey Summerskill (Farrell) and the spiritual manifestation of his good half Captain Elliott Spencer (also Bradley).
+After convincing a power hungry club owner, J.P.
+Monroe (Bernhardt), to feed him souls to convert into new Cenobites, Pinhead goes on a rampage, opposed by reporter Joey Summerskill (Farrell) and the spiritual manifestation of Pinhead's good half, Captain Elliott Spencer (also Bradley).

 Series creator Clive Barker returned as an executive producer, though he was largely uninvolved until post-production.
-It was the first Hellraiser film to be filmed outside the United Kingdom and to be released by Dimension Films.
+It was the first Hellraiser film to be shot outside the UK and released by Dimension Films.
 The film's reception on release was better than the previous film, and it grossed $12.5 million in the US.

 In 1996, it was followed by Hellraiser: Bloodline, which was the last film in the series to be theatrically released.

 Plot

-The revelation of his own former humanity causes Pinhead, (Note: As depicted in Hellbound: Hellraiser II.) a demon called a Cenobite, to be split into two entities: his former self, World War I British Army Captain Elliott Spencer, and a manifestation of Spencer's id, which takes on the form of Pinhead.
+The revelation of his own former humanity causes Pinhead, (Note: As depicted in Hellbound: Hellraiser II.) a demon called a Cenobite, to be split into two entities: his former self, WWI British Army Captain Elliott Spencer, and a manifestation of Spencer's id, which takes on the form of Pinhead.
 While Spencer ends up in limbo, Pinhead is trapped, along with the puzzle box, among the writhing figures and distorted faces etched into the surface of an intricately carved pillar — the Pillar of Souls.

-J. P. Monroe, the womanizing owner of a popular New York nightclub called The Boiler Room, buys the pillar.
+J. P. Monroe, the womanizing owner of a popular NYC nightclub called The Boiler Room, buys the pillar.
 An ambitious young television reporter, Joanne "Joey" Summerskill, sees hooked chains embedded in a teenage clubgoer in a hospital emergency room.
 They come to life and tear the clubgoer to pieces.
 A young homeless woman, Terri, who came in with the clubgoer, explains that the chains sprang from the puzzle box, which she pried from the pillar.
 Terri gives the puzzle box to Joey.
-While investigating the box's background with the help of her cameraman, Daniel "Doc" Fisher, Joey invites Terri to stay with her.
-Joey uncovers a video tape from one of Pinhead's former victims, Kirsty Cotton, that explains the puzzle box is the only means of returning Pinhead to Hell.
+While investigating the box's background with her cameraman, Daniel "Doc" Fisher, Joey invites Terri to stay with her.
+Joey uncovers a videotape from one of Pinhead's former victims and survivor, Kirsty Cotton, that explains the puzzle box is the only means of returning Pinhead to Hell.
 Pinhead remains dormant until Monroe has rough sex with a clubgoer, Sandy.
-Afterward, hooked chains drag Sandy to the pillar and Pinhead absorbs her body.
+Afterward, hooked chains drag Sandy to the pillar, and Pinhead absorbs her body.
 Pinhead points out that they have both used Sandy for their own purposes.
 Although initially horrified, Monroe agrees to bring Pinhead more club members so he can feed on them and be freed.
 In return, Pinhead promises Monroe power and unnatural delights.